Multi-photon entanglement and interferometry: Introduction

 \subsection{Applications in quantum information}

-Quantum information processing was born once it was realized that the non-classical aspects of quantum mechanics give us a new set of phenomena, thus new practical applications are possible, especially in information transfer and processing.\footnote{To put it shortly, classical information can be encoded in bits (two fully distinguishable states), whereas quantum one is encoded in qubits (quantum superpositions of two fully distinguishable states).
-While classical information can be repeatedly and precisely copied, an unknown quantum state cannot be perfectly cloned--a statement known as the no-cloning theorem (Dieks, 1982; Wootters and Zurek, 1982).
-This is one of the most crucial differences between classical information and quantum one.} In quantum cryptography [Wiesner, 1983; Bennett and Brassard, 1984; Ekert, 1991; for a review see (Gisin \textit{et al}., 2002)] the complementarity of different measurements on a quantum system is used to establish a secret key shared by two partners, thus enabling for the first time a provably secure communication.
-In quantum teleportation (Bennett \textit{et al}., 1993) it is possible to faithfully transfer an unknown qubit state from one system to another by employing entangled states as a quantum channel and transfer of only two bits of classical information.\footnote{Note that to describe mathematically a quantum state one needs infinitely many bits.}
+Experimental quantum information processing was started right after new experimental techniques allowed to control individual or compound quantum systems like atoms in traps, pairs of entangled photons, etc, and to observe a new set of classically impossible phenomena.
+As always, new controllable phenomena lead to new practical applications, especially in information transfer and processing.
+Quantum information processing harnesses the superposition principle and non-classical correlations of quantum mechanics and employs them in communication and computation.
+In quantum cryptography [Wiesner, 1983; Bennett and Brassard, 1984; Ekert, 1991; for a review see (Gisin \textit{et al}., 2002)] complementary measurements on quantum systems are used to establish a secret key shared by two partners, thus enabling for the first time a provably secure communication.
+Quantum teleportation (Bennett \textit{et al}., 1993) enables a faithful transfer of an unknown quantum state from one location to another, using entangled states as a quantum channel.
+Quantum computers promise to increase greatly the efficiency of solving problems such as factoring large integers, database search and simulation of some quantum phenomena.

-Photons being the fastest information carriers have only very weak coupling to the environment, and are thus best suited for quantum communication tasks.
-Currently, quantum key distribution was realized for distances 144 km (Ursin \emph{et al}, 2007; Schmitt-Manderbach \textit{et al}., 2007) over a free space, and over more than 100 km in fiber (Rosenberg \textit{et at}., 2007; Peng \textit{et al}., 2007).
-Via optical fibers one could distribute photonic entangled states over more than 50 km (Marcikic \textit{et al}., 2004).
-Distribution of entanglement in the atmosphere over Vienna reached 7.8 km (Resch \textit{et al}., 2005) and even 13 km over Hefei (Peng \textit{et al}., 2005).\footnote{Both distances surpass the effective thickness of the atmosphere.
-The experiments imply that quantum communication via satellites could cover global distances.}
+Photons are the fastest information carriers, have a very weak coupling to the environment, and are thus best suited for quantum communication tasks.
+Thanks to this property, quantum key distribution with photons has now went long beyond first few-meter laboratory demonstrations, to free-space or fiber-based distributions over hundred kilometers (see e.g. Ursin \textit{et al}, 2007; Rosenberg \textit{et at}., 2007), and is rapidly commercialized into real life inter-city cryptographic networks.
+To ultimately extend the range of quantum communication to a global scale, a collection of quantum toolkits still has to be developed.
+A quantum repeater (Briegel \textit{et al.} 1998) would allow in principle an efficient long distance high-fidelity transmission of entanglement.
+Several ingredients of this scheme have been already demonstrated: entanglement swapping (Pan \textit{et al}.
+1998), purification (Pan \textit{et al}.
+2003), quantum memory (e.g., Yuan \textit{et al}.
+2008), {\em etc.}